Nat-D/DQN-Tensorflow/README.md

 # Implementation of DQN

-  This repository contain a minimal DQN code.
+  This repository contains a minimal DQN code.

 # Reference
   The code is based on implementations by